parkerbxyz/suggest-changes/README.md

 This GitHub Action takes changes from the working directory (using `git diff`) and applies them as suggested changes in a pull request review.
 This can be useful after running a linter or formatter that automatically makes fixes for you.

 - Gives contributors an opportunity to review and accept automated changes.
-- Enables semi-automated changes to pull requests without the needing to use a personal access token (PAT) or [GitHub App installation token](https://github.com/actions/create-github-app-token) to trigger workflow runs.
+- Enables semi-automated changes to pull requests without needing to use a personal access token (PAT) or [GitHub App installation token](https://github.com/actions/create-github-app-token) to trigger workflow runs.

 ## Usage